canonical/mysql-k8s-operator/docs/how-to/cluster-cluster-replication/removal.md

 ## Rejoin detached cluster into previous ClusterSet

-At this stage, the detached/blocked cluster `Rome` can re-join the previous ClusterSet by restoring async integration/relation:
+At this stage, the detached/blocked cluster `Rome` can re-join the previous ClusterSet by restoring cluster-cluster integration/relation:

 ```shell
 juju switch rome